ayozealvhdez/co2_and_isotopes_mcmc_fit/README.md

 - δ13CO2 carbon isotope time series.
 - Δ14CO2 radiocarbon time series.

+The aim is to identify coherent long-term, seasonal and low-frequency signals embedded in the data, distinguishing them from noise, short-term variability and episodic deviations.

-The model represents each fitted time series as the sum of three components:
+To achieve this, a common parametric modelling framework is applied, using a model written as the sum of three components:

 ```text
 f(t) = p(t) + s(t) + l(t)